-Dual enrollment courses provide Monty Tech students an opportunity to take college courses that count for both high school and college credit.
-As a result, our students will be better prepared for college and will accumulate much lower college debt during their freshmen year.
-Typically, these courses are offered after school.
+Beginning with the Class of 2026, dual enrollment courses taken during the hours of the traditional school day provide Monty Tech students with the opportunity to take college-level courses that count for both high school and college credit.
+As a result, our students will be better prepared for college and will accumulate much lower college debt during their freshman year.
+However, students and families should be aware that college-level courses taken after school, in the evening or on weekends will solely count as college credit and, therefore, will not be applied to any aspect of the student's Monty Tech record.